Diamantino (film): Critical response

-In a review for the Los Angeles Times, film critic Justin Chang writes that the film, "is the funniest gender-bending, human-cloning refugee-crisis soccer comedy I've ever seen, and also the most thoughtful."
-He goes on to talk about the film's critical reception as well as its depiction of politics saying that, "it was widely received as a welcome blast of escapism, a departure from the worthy, solemn art cinema that proliferates at international film festivals.
-But its madcap delirium can't hide its insistent politics, its disdain for sham populism and its compassion for the disenfranchised.
+In a review for the Los Angeles Times, Justin Chang described the film as "the funniest gender-bending, human-cloning refugee-crisis soccer comedy I've ever seen, and also the most thoughtful."
+He added that the film's "madcap delirium can't hide its insistent politics, its disdain for sham populism and its compassion for the disenfranchised.
 Diamantino is no less committed to these ideas than it is to its own uneven, unforgettable lunacy."

-In a Critic's Pick article for The New York Times written by Glenn Kenny, he writes that the film, "feels like an early Adam Sandler comedy remixed by Pier Paolo Pasolini."

-In an article written for Cinemascope, author Josh Cabrita praises Daniel Schmidt and Gabriel Abrantes' directing abilities, saying: "Abrantes and Schmidt broach issues such as the refugee crisis, neo-fascism, and surveillance technology with a camp concoction that effortlessly flattens this tapestry of topicalities."
+Glenn Kenny of The New York Times named Diamantino a "Critic's Pick", writing that the film "feels like an early Adam Sandler comedy remixed by Pier Paolo Pasolini."
+Josh Cabrita of Cinemascope praised Gabriel Abrantes and Daniel Schmidt's directing abilities, saying: "Abrantes and Schmidt broach issues such as the refugee crisis, neo-fascism, and surveillance technology with a camp concoction that effortlessly flattens this tapestry of topicalities."

-The Guardian gave Diamantino three out of five stars, saying: "The film is fun, but, for all its inventiveness, it's a bit tame, with its nice-but-dim hero.
+Cath Clarke of The Guardian gave Diamantino three out of five stars, saying: "The film is fun, but, for all its inventiveness, it's a bit tame, with its nice-but-dim hero.
 But Diamantino is never dull."

-The film was also given three out of four stars by film critic Peter Sobczynski on Roger Ebert's film review website.
-Sobczynski writes that, "the sheer weirdness of the whole enterprise has a charm to it and it certainly is never boring.
+Peter Sobczynski of RogerEbert.com gave the film three out of four stars, writing that "the sheer weirdness of the whole enterprise has a charm to it and it certainly is never boring.
 Bewildering, maybe, but never boring."
-He goes on to write: "The stuff involving the mad scientist and the unexpected results of her experiments on Diamantino are absurd enough but enter the proceedings in such an arbitrary manner that it fails to land the impact that it might have had with a more focused screenplay."
+Sobczynski went on to write: "The stuff involving the mad scientist and the unexpected results of her experiments on Diamantino are absurd enough but enter the proceedings in such an arbitrary manner that it fails to land the impact that it might have had with a more focused screenplay."
+Allan Hunter of Screen Daily concluded, "The film has a certain visual allure in its gaudy colours and low-budget special-effects.
+Yet you also long for them to put all those energies into a more focused, far funnier project."